 The MMR vaccine is also provided free of charge to the following people:

-- Infants aged 6 to 11 months who will be travelling to countries where there is measles disease or are known to have been in contact with someone with measles. (these children will need 2 more doses of the vaccine, at 12 months and 4 to 6 years of age)
+- Infants aged 6 to 11 months who will be travelling to areas with measles outbreaks or to countries where measles is of concern, or who are known to have been in contact with someone with measles.
+These children will need 2 more doses of the vaccine, at 12 months and 4 to 6 years of age

 - Women of child-bearing age who are not immune to rubella

-- Older children and adults who have not been immunized or do not have evidence of immunity to measles, mumps and rubella
+- Older children and adults who have not been immunized or do not have evidence of immunity to measles, mumps and rubella, including those traveling to areas with measles outbreaks or to countries where measles is of concern.

 It is recommended that people born in 1970 or later (1957 for health care workers) get 2 doses of the vaccine.
-Most people born before 1970 will have had measles and mumps disease when they were younger (before vaccination was widely available) and will be protected from natural infection.
-If you were born before 1970 and know you did not have measles disease and have not been immunized, you can get 1 dose of the vaccine.
+Most people born before 1970 will have had measles and mumps disease when they were younger and will be protected from past infection.
+If you were born before 1970 and know you did not have measles disease and have not been immunized, you can get one dose of the vaccine.
 This is especially important for travellers.

 It is important to keep a record of all immunizations received.